mauricionobrega/platform-scaffold/web/README.md

 ## 🔒 Avoiding HTTPS errors in local development

 The development server uses a self-signed SSL certificate.
-This is totally valid, but the self-signed certificate must be added to your operating system to work correctly.
+This is totally valid, but the self-signed certificate must be added to your operating system to be trusted.

 ### macOS